scribbletune/scribbletune.com/_pages/max.md

 If you run `npx webpack`, then we should have the scribble.js file available at the same location as our `amxd` file.

-Click within the Max4Live editing environment and type `n`.
+Click within the Max for Live editing environment and type `n`.
 In the box that appears, type `js scribble.js`.
-This tells Max4Live to use our transpiled JS file to be used by Max4Live's `js` object.
-This is how our Max4Live device looks so far:
+This tells Max for Live to use our transpiled JS file to be used by Max for Live's `js` object.
+This is how our Max for Live device looks so far:

 ![Quarter notes](/images/scribble4max1.png)